Zenlua/Tool-Tree/README.md

 # [Tool-Tree](https://zenlua.github.io/Tool-Tree) ![GitHub Release](https://img.shields.io/github/v/release/Zenlua/Tool-Tree?label=)

-- As a powerful application for Android `arm64`, it supports users to edit ROMs and APKs with many built-in utilities and a flexible add-on system `root` `no-root`
+- Supports both root and non-root versions and is only for arm64-bit.

 - View changelog: **[See details](https://zenlua.github.io/Tool-Tree/Version.html)**

-- Share this app to help it grow and improve.

-- You can contribute add-ons if they are useful it will be an official part of Tool-Tree.

 - Release: **[Download](https://github.com/Zenlua/Tool-Tree/releases)**

-- The tool only uses the network when entering the application to check the version, otherwise it does not use the network, and does not collect user data at all.
-You can turn off the network if you do not trust it.

-- The reason Tool-Tree is not open source is simply because the application is developed entirely by hand, based on Kr-Script PIO engine.
+- The application is not open source because it was built manually using MT Manager.

 ### See details

 - Instruct: **[No-Root](https://zenlua.github.io/Tool-Tree/Guide.html)**

-- If you are rooted, give the app root access to the app, so that it can directly go to the path on the screen after decrypting or saving the file.
+- If the application has root privileges, it will run faster; you can copy the path directly from the log to access it directly.

 - Report: **[Issues](https://github.com/Zenlua/Tool-Tree/issues)**, or **[Telegram](https://t.me/tooltree)**

 ### Outstanding features